rishitaguptaaa/IITM_TDS_Project1/README.md

 This project scrapes data from the GitHub API to gather information on users in Moscow with a follower count above a set threshold and their associated repositories.
 The extracted data is written to CSV files for easy analysis.
 The project is divided into two parts:

-1. User Scraper: Collects user data (e.g., name, company, bio, number of followers, and public repositories).
+1. *User Scraper*: Collects user data (e.g., name, company, bio, number of followers, and public repositories).
-2. Repository Scraper: Retrieves details about each user's repositories (e.g., repository name, creation date, language, and license information).
+2. *Repository Scraper*: Retrieves details about each user's repositories (e.g., repository name, creation date, language, and license information).

 ## How to Use